ceos-org/stac-collection-and-granule-discovery-best-practices/granule-metadata.md

 - mandatory/recommended properties / extensions
 - refer to mapping between STAC and OS-EO properties.
 (DLR)
-- use crosswalk or include it as annex ? https://github.com/stac-utils/stac-crosswalks/blob/master/OGC_17-003r2/README.md

 > **CEOS-STAC-REQ-6210 - Granule representation [Requirement]**<a name="BP-6210"></a>
 >